🌙

 Indeed, as we age, the level of cellular damage builds up significantly over time, which, when combined with the natural decline in glutathione, contributes strongly to bodily deterioration.
 Extensive research has been conducted into NAC and glycine, which has resulted in a reversal of aging markers in vitro and, more importantly, in vivo.
 Animal studies conducted on glyNAC supplementation show a consistent, drastic improvement in aging hallmarks such as genomic instability and deregulated nutrient sensing.

 These remarkable effects have been confirmed in a well-designed randomized, double blind, placebo-controlled trial conducted in humans.
 Crucially, there are numerous other important endogenous molecules like glutathione that decline with age, including carnosine, creatine, etc., making supplementation vital.
-Luckily, these molecules and their precursors (beta alanine for carnosine, etc.) are readily available from lab-tested supplement companies like Solgar.
+Luckily, these molecules and their precursors (beta alanine for carnosine, etc.) are readily available from lab-tested supplement companies.

 The future of medicine

 Now, none of this is to say that you should just stop seeing your primary care physician and hop onto the biohacking train completely.
 You should still have a doctor that oversees your care, but I recommend consulting a doctor with a strong understanding of supplements and exercise, such as Mark Hyman.
-The reason being, if you were to tell a "normal" doctor about NAC and glycine, which have clinical evidence confirming their effects, they would still look at you like you are an alien.
+The reason being, if you were to tell a "normal" doctor about molecules like NAC and glycine, which have clinical evidence confirming their effects, they still probably haven't heard of them.

-However, I think it is only a matter of time until medicine (like nanotechnology) improves to the point where a doctor is no longer needed.
 The overall point here is that when you're not rooted in dogmatism and continuously research the human body, you can achieve great things that were otherwise not thought to be possible.
-In my eyes, biohacking is the newest and hottest form of extropianism that will unleash a vast increase in research on longevity.
+In my eyes, biohacking is the newest and hottest form of extropianism that will continue to unleash a vast increase in research on longevity.